-For example, you could create:
+For example, you could create…

-If you don’t have recycling bins of your own, or if yours are full – then you could ask a neighbour if they have space or try using this Recycling Locator to find out where you can recycle specific items locally.
+If you don’t have recycling bins of your own, or if yours are full, then you could ask a neighbour if they have space.
+You could also try using this Recycling Locator to find out where you can recycle specific items locally.

-Store items from this pile somewhere with easy access, so that they don’t get forgotten about, and so that you can chip away at fixing and cleaning them when you have some spare time.
+Store items from this pile somewhere with easy access so they don’t get forgotten about.
+You can then chip away at fixing and cleaning them when you have some spare time.
 There’s something very satisfying about restoring items that could start adding value to your life again with a bit of TLC.

 4. Get creative with your storage space

 Once you’ve decluttered, the next thing you’ll need to do is work out what to do with the space left, and how you’re going to organise the things that you’ve decided to keep.